+Next, we examined the production of AEs by cluster throughout the failure cycle to look for temporal patterns.
+This is the first step in the process of identifying which clusters are likely to be useful for forecasting and which can be set aside.

-We examined the production of AEs by cluster throughout the failure cycle.
-As is typically done in NDT studies, we plotted the cumulative number of AEs over the failure cycle (Figures~\ref{fig:AEhist} and~\ref{fig:cumulAE1}).
-These results resemble those obtained in NDT studies, which supports the notion that the process of AE production is similar in both instances.
-Most of the clusters display nonlinear behavior that may be useful for determining the percentage of the failure cycle that has elapsed.
-However, not all clusters appear to have predictive capability; the orange cluster is nearly linear and thus will not be useful for failure prediction.
+As we did with the Broom data, we plotted the cumulative number of AEs over the failure cycles.
+Three representative cycles are shown in Figure~\ref{cumulAE}.
+In general, the orange cluster contains the largest number of AEs and the blue and green contain the fewest.
+Most of the clusters display nonlinear behavior that may be useful for determining the percentage of the recurrence interval that has elapsed.
+However, not all clusters appear to have predictive capability; the orange cluster is nearly linear and thus will not be useful for failure forecasting.

-Our results suggest that AE production is tied to the shear stress of the system.
+Our results suggest that AE production is tied to the normal stress of the system.